Rules and Responsibilities

 The provisions for the Parks and Recreation Advisory Board contained in Article XI, Section 158 are similar: "The Council may remove any board member who displays lack of interest or who fails to attend board meetings for three consecutive months without formal leave of absence."

 Finally, the provisions concerning the Open Space Board of Trustees are quite general.
 Article XII, Section 173 provides only that: "Five members of the Council may remove any board member for cause."

 To summarize, any absence of over three months certainly should be viewed as imperiling continued membership on a board or commission.
 However, the City Council retains the power to remove a board or commission member for absences of a shorter period and for causes other than absence from board or commission meetings.

-If for some reason a member of a board or commission must resign prior to expiration of his/her term, the member is asked to notify the City Council in writing of their intentions.
-He/she should also send a copy to the respective staff liaison, Manager of Boards and Commissions, City Council Office, and their other board members.
+If for some reason a member of a board or commission must resign prior to expiration of her/his term, the member is asked to notify the City Council in writing of their intentions.
+He/she should also send a copy to the respective staff liaison and their other board members.